Skip to Main Content View Text-Only

 Brownfield assessment and cleanup can be expensive - but without it, you may find it difficult or impossible to secure development financing, or to sell your property for its full value.
 The only way to find out if a site is clean - or how to get it clean - is to perform an ESA.

-Right now, funding is available to help you move forward with site assessment and any cleanup that may be necessary, so that you can realize your vision for your property.
-Many of these funds are provided by grants, and will only be available for a limited time.
+Funding may be available to help you move forward with site assessment and any cleanup that may be necessary, so that you can realize your vision for your property.
+Many of these funds are provided by grants, and are only available for a limited time.

 How can the Portland Brownfield Program assist me?

-The Portland Brownfield Program provides technical and financial assistance to private businesses and landowners, nonprofit organizations, and municipalities.
-Financial assistance can include full funding of Phase I ESA, substantial funding of Phase II ESA, and low-interest loans for cleanup.
+The Portland Brownfield Program provides technical and financial assistance to private businesses and landowners, prospective purchasers, community members, and nonprofit organizations.
+Financial assistance can include full funding of Phase I ESA, partial funding of Phase II ESA, and low-interest loans for cleanup.
+Even if you are not interested in or eligible for our financial assistance, we are here to answer any questions you have about contamination, assessment, cleanup, the regulatory process (including No Further Action Letters and Prospective Purchaser agreements), growing in urban soils, and any other topics related to contaminated land.

 To learn more about the services we can provide for your property, contact the Portland Brownfield Program office at 503-823-7764, or download an Assessment Application here.